 The best approach to overcoming your survey budgeting challenges is to base your budget on the cumulative projected costs of your survey.
 That’s because you’ll be starting with a clear view of your survey objectives and you can decide how to reach them based on the actual costs of your many options.
 If you instead start with a specific budget amount, you may find that you’ve picked a dollar figure that bears no practical relationship to your survey objectives.
 By constraining yourself with a budget at the outset, you shift your focus away from what matters most.

 To help you build your budget around your survey, it is crucial that you consult with your survey partner early and often.
-Your partner will not only provide you with cost information, they will also offer recommendations that will help you save money while achieving your goals.
+Your partner will not only provide you with cost information, but they will also offer recommendations that will help you save money while achieving your goals.